-Learn how and when to use the Past Perfect Tense in English with rules and examples.
+Past Perfect Tense!
+Learn how and when to use the Past Perfect Tense in English with helpful grammar rules, example sentences and ESL printable worksheets.

 The Past Perfect is used to talk about actions that were completed before some point in the past.